GustaMagik/IBG-bylaws/bylaws.md

 - The name of the association is International Board Gamers.
 - The association has its headquarters in Göteborg, Sweden.
-- This is a non-profit association, religiously and politically independent.
+- The association is a religiously and politically independent non-profit.
 - The association is registered with Sverok.
 - The goal of the association is to meet new friends by organizing and participating in board games & tabletop games events.
 - The association works according to the principle of equal treatment so that all members may have the same opportunities and abilities to participate in and influence its operations.